craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Stone Blood
 A dull grey liquid that, when introduced to the bloodstream by direct injection, causes severe clotting around the heart.
 Without medical intervention, this clotting presents an immediate threat to limb mobility, and will eventually cause the body to cease operation.

-Upon introduction, a creature must succeed on a DC (G + 15) Constitution Saving Throw or
+Upon introduction, a creature must succeed on a DC (G + 15) Constitution Saving Throw or, for the next (G + 2) rounds, become 'Dazed'.
+At the end of that creature's turn, they make another Save against this effect.
+While 'Dazed' this way, if they fail the Constitution Saving Throw against this effect, they become 'Stunned' for the next (G + 2) rounds.
+While 'Stunned' this way, if they fail the Constitution Saving Throw against this effect, they are 'Petrified'.

 #### Weakmind
 A bright pink liquid that, when introduced to the bloodstream by direct injection, travels to the spinal column and brain to disrupt neurological functions within the brain, including sight and touch senses, and general cognitive awareness.